Wednesday, January 29, 2014

-Either way, a 1996 phone book lists "Shen Zhen Chinese Restaurant" (sushi restaurant mentioned in TexAgs, maybe?), and in 1997-1998, it was Snuffer's, which claimed to have closed in College Station due the widening of Texas Avenue (you could say that the restaurant was "snuffed out" by the construction), but the date was wrong (widening was in 1998, and multiple other sources back Snuffers being in '98, not '97).
+Either way, a 1996 phone book lists "Shen Zhen Chinese Restaurant" (sushi restaurant mentioned in TexAgs, maybe?), and in February 1997, Snuffer's opened as per ribbon cutting information from the Chamber of Commerce.
+This is also a point of contention of when it existed: the College Station location was apparently closed in October 1997 due to the widening of Texas Avenue (you could say that the restaurant was "snuffed out" by the construction), but the date was wrong (widening was in 1998, and multiple other sources back Snuffers being in '98, not '97).
+It's possible that 1997 was correct but I wasn't around for the spectacle.
 After Snuffer's was El Arroyo (late 1990s/early 2000s), and then later Cazadores Mexican Restaurant (may have skipped another restaurant in there), and finally Fontana's Authentic Italian Food from 2009 to 2011.

 Note that this is a time when the sign wasn't triangular: this can be seen here.

 It's unknown why they changed the sign, but Fowl Digits restored it to its original 1960s appearance.